psiie/Squidl.ink/README.md

   * Change the database names in `config/config.json` to reflect your project
   * Run `createdb project_name_development` to create the development database
   * Run `createdb project_name_test` to create the test database
+* Hints
+  * Utilize `foremand run nodemon` to have .env variables easier